Retreating at De-Tong Ling

 Each retreat house has been purpose built from rammed earth or mud bricks and is fully self-contained with running hot and cold water, a shower, flushing toilet, lights powered by the sun and a meditation room that is separate from the main living / kitchen area.

 The Retreat Centre Manager provides discreet support to people in retreat via communication boxes.
-Services include food shopping, gas and firewood delivery, facilitated communication with retreat supervisors via phone or email, and basic maintenance.
+Services include food shopping and delivery, gas and firewood delivery, facilitated communication with retreat supervisors via phone or email, and basic maintenance.

 Rules and Protocols